 Among the 35 tributary monitoring stations studied, 13 stations had significantly higher TP concentrations during the post-Lake Okeechobee Protection Act (LOPA) period from 2002 to 2017 than during the previous eleven-year period (1991–2001), 10 stations had significantly lower TP concentrations, and the remaining 12 tributary stations exhibited no change in TP concentrations between the two periods.
 Analysis of the post-LOPA period reveals four of these 35 tributary stations and one of the 16 dairy monitoring stations exhibiting a decreasing trend in TP concentration.

-The Lower Kissimmee Subwatershed had increased flows and TP concentrations, resulting in TP loads exceeding 300 metric tons (mt; over 3.5 times the previous five-water-year average).
+The Lower Kissimmee Subwatershed had increased flows and TP concentrations, resulting in TP loads exceeding 300 metric tons (; over 3.5 times the previous five-water-year average).
 River restoration construction over the last two water years, which saw new flooding in many areas that had been drained since the 1970s, has coincided with consecutive increases in TP concentrations and loads from the subwatershed.
 Likewise, some of the monitored dairy and tributary sites of the Lower Kissimmee Subwatershed have had increasing concentrations over the last few years.
 As a result of Hurricane Irma, WY2018 was also one of two years since 2001 that flows exceeded 10,000 cubic feet per second (cfs) in the Kissimmee River.
 Such flows inundate the very highest parts of the floodplain, potentially mobilizing legacy phosphorus from rarely-flooded pastures and former pastures.
 The high TP loads from the Lower Kissimmee Subwatershed in WY2018 are likely a result of a combination of these three factors; restoration construction, increasing trends in some dairy and tributary TP concentrations, and unusually high flows.

 The ecological health of Lake Okeechobee declined in Water Year 2018 (WY2018; May 1, 2017–April 30, 2018), as evidenced by the indicators discussed in this chapter.
 The WY2018 in-lake TP concentration of 203 µg/L was 35% higher than the previous water year and more than five times the target of 40 µg/L. Lake Okeechobee stage peaked at elevation 17.2 feet (ft; 5.3 meters [m]) National Geodetic Vertical Datum of 1929 (NGVD29) after Hurricane Irma in October 2017 and did not recede to the desired seasonal low target of 12.5 ft (3.8 m) NGVD29 before the onset of the 2018 wet season.
 There was also a dramatic reversal due to heavy rains in late May 2018, which marked an early end to most of the wading bird nesting on the lake and reduced wading bird foraging counts by 95%.